Social media behaviour is eye-opening, jaw-popping and often terrible.

 It’s not only comedy or writing or film or music that is being obliterated and dissected.
 It’s business.
 It’s community management.
 It’s memes.
 It’s Jennifer Lawrence’s choice to move to activism for a while.
 Or pretty much any and every move anyone remotely public seems to make.

 I get hate mail over choosing not to allow jobs in a Facebook Group.
 I’ve had people threaten to ruin my career over a survey link I don’t want in a group without an explanation to its members on where the research will be used.
-That’s true insanity that adults are so upset by not getting what they want, they abuse me.

 Is it any wonder people are threatened with rape, murder and told to “kill yourself” when far greater affronts to internet sensibility occur?